hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: longest-streak, parse-entities, property-information, trim-trailing-lines.
-A copy of the source code may be downloaded from https://github.com/wooorm/longest-streak.git (longest-streak), https://github.com/wooorm/parse-entities.git (parse-entities), https://github.com/wooorm/property-information.git (property-information), https://github.com/wooorm/trim-trailing-lines.git (trim-trailing-lines).
+The following software may be included in this product: longest-streak, parse-entities, property-information.
+A copy of the source code may be downloaded from https://github.com/wooorm/longest-streak.git (longest-streak), https://github.com/wooorm/parse-entities.git (parse-entities), https://github.com/wooorm/property-information.git (property-information).
 This software contains the following license and notice below:

 (The MIT License)